jkunze/n2t-eggnog/t/n2t/e/ark_ids.rst

 identifier applications.

-The groups are also intended as a mechanism for the `ARKs in the Open`_ project and the CDL, in its role as the ARK scheme maintenance agency, to seek community feedback on a number of longer term issues and activities, including
+The groups are also intended as a mechanism for the `ARKs in the Open`_ project and the California Digital Library (CDL), in its role as the ARK scheme maintenance agency, to seek community feedback on a number of longer term issues and activities, including

 - finalizing the ARK specification as an Internet RFC,